 6. San Angelo

 San Angelo is known as “The Pearl of West Texas.”
 Located along the heart of the Concho River in the heart of ranching country, San Angelo is a great place to discover western frontier heritage as well as cultural attractions, food, and family friendly activities.
-To offer a frame of reference, San Antonio is about a three hour drive from San Antonio, slightly longer than that from Austin, and about four hours from Dallas.
+To offer a frame of reference, San Angelo is about a three hour drive from San Antonio, slightly longer than that from Austin, and about four hours from Dallas.
 It’s easy to get to from a lot of places but it sits out on it’s own.
 It’s a little too far flung to make a great day trip from many places in Texas but it’s got plenty to do for a long weekend.

 There are really nice parks, including a state park, a historic landmark dedicated to frontier history, an art museum, a fun downtown area with murals galore and other street art and probably more.
 This post gives a rundown and links to everything you can do in San Angelo.